Nebrethar/Global-Consent-Cookie-Sandbox/README.md

  Right now, it only overwrites on the current tab.
 All information from the extension<br />
  can be seen on the Firefox log (Ctrl+Shift+J).<br />
  There are also many commented console prints available in the code for debugging purposes.<br />
- The code is currently sloppy, but it is not a finished product.
+ The code is not a finished product.
 Enjoy!

  ## How to install this web extension (First Steps)